 Remote learning has transformed the way millions of children around the world receive their respective educations.
 Those who homeschool their kids are accustomed to a certain type of routine and understand the value of developing a structured schedule.
 When you’re in this unique position for the first time, however, you might not be certain about the best way to proceed, especially if you’re concerned about your kids’ ability to focus and remain productive the way that they are when they’re in an actual classroom.

 Remember that things are dramatically different at home.
 There’s no need for lunchboxes, there’s no scheduled break time, and the allure of watching TV and grabbing a snack is pretty much always present as a distraction.
 The good news is that there are steps you can take to make any day more productive for the kids.
 That has a number of advantages, such as getting everything done on time, helping them stay accountable, and teaching them the importance of responsibility.
-These tips will ensure that your little ones stay as focused as possible when they’re tackling school at home.
+Here are our top tips for studying at home.

 Then sit down and go over everything that needs to be completed by the end of the day.
 In all likelihood, your kids’ teachers have provided all of the essential reading and assignments.
 Prioritize anything that is due that day so that there’s no room for slacking or falling off track.
 Have kids check each item off an actual list as they go; this is a way for them to develop a sense of pride in their everyday accomplishments while also giving them an easy option to stay on top of everything that should be done by the end of the day.